nirmalgos/EPlacement/README.md

 This will create an automatic resume by taking the details of students or we will give an overleaf template

 # Forum:
-Here students and alumni can discuss and get info about any query related to placement.
+...Here students and alumni can discuss and get info about any query related to placement.

 # Placement Record:
-All the records of students getting placed along with company name, package details etc. will be displayed.
+...All the records of students getting placed along with company name, package details etc. will be displayed.

 # Internship:
-Here students can check the current internship opportunities posted by the TPO.
+...Here students can check the current internship opportunities posted by the TPO.

 # PROPOSED BY GROUP NO 12:
-BRIJ KUMAR GUPTA
+## BRIJ KUMAR GUPTA <br>
-DEEP BAISHYA
+## DEEP BAISHYA <br>
-DEEPJYOTI DAS
+## DEEPJYOTI DAS <br>
-NIRMALENDU GOSWAMI
+## NIRMALENDU GOSWAMI